paulh1am/deadmans_tab/README.md

 Dead Man's Tab turns any key into a dead man's switch for your browser tab.
 As long as you hold the key, the tab stays open.
 The moment you let go—it's gone.

-It's for when you'd rather keep something on the DL.
-And who know's - we really could drop dead at any moment.
+It's for when you'd rather keep something... not up on your screen

 ## Installation